cotodevel/toolchaingenericds-multimediaplayer/README.md

 NTR/TWL SDK: TGDS1.65

-master: Development branch.
+TGDS1.65-ARM7SPCSlow branch.
 Use TGDS1.65: branch for stable features.

+Notes: Added ARM7 SPC Player, still VERY VERY slow and there's no point in trying to make it faster.

 This is the ToolchainGenericDS-audioplayer project: